 On the first day of the summer holidays, Derek is meeting Taïga at La Push Beach.

-And now he’s monopolizing Taïga.
-Derek can’t hide his animosity as he watches Teddy and Taïga fooling around in the water.
-Irritably he skips rock after rock, watching the round stones hit the surface.
+Derek can’t hide his animosity as he watches his brother and Taïga fooling around in the water.
+Irritably he decides to stay just a while longer.

 ‘Come and play with us!’
 Teddy calls out.